How to Become a Couples Counselor

 If you would like to gain the necessary education to become a couples counselor, we highly recommend that you check out our free School Finder Tool located HERE.

-The average annual salary for a couples or marriage counselor as of 2011 was $47,530.
-The range is about $24,180 to $63,630.
-Counselors who are employed by government agencies earn higher salaries, while positions in residential care facilities pay less.
+The average annual salary for a couples or marriage counselor as of 2013 was $51,690, according to the Bureau of Labor Statistics (BLS).
+The range is about $29,980 to $78,580.
+Counselors who are employed by government agencies earn higher salaries, while positions in outpatient care facilities pay less.

-More people are aware of the benefits of couple’s counseling, so the job outlook for this career is positive, with an anticipated increase in the number of available positions.
-The Bureau of Labor Statistics forecasts a 37% job growth over the next ten years—a much faster than average ranking.
+More people are recognizing the benefits of couple’s counseling, so the job outlook for this career is positive, with an anticipated increase in the number of available positions.
+Additionally, a larger portion of the American public enjoys insurance coverage for counseling.
+The Bureau of Labor Statistics forecasts a 31% job growth over the decade from 2012 to 2022 - a much faster than average rate.